 You will need a monthly withholding tax report, an annual withholding tax report, a monthly income tax report, an annual income tax report, and an investment plan.

-A Form 1721-A1 is vital as it is granted by employers to employees, serving as a proof that employees’ incomes have already been withheld by them.
+A Form 1721-A1 is vital as it is granted by employers to employees, serving as proof that employees’ incomes have already been withheld by them.
 This form is mandatory for employees while filing for their individual annual tax returns.

 It gets a little more demanding for a corporate tax return as it depends a lot on periodic accounting and tax reporting — which is extremely crucial to Indonesian tax compliance.